User-Friendly Interface

 Users can easily embed presentations on websites and share them via a unique URL, making it simple to distribute and showcase their work.

 (by the way, I use slides.com when I need to prepare something quick, like a presentation at a non-technical meeting; super fast, easy to work with multimedia, and the results can be viewed on multiple devices).
-Source: almost 2 years ago
+Source: about 2 years ago

 The slide editor is browser based and hosted here: https://slides.com.
 Source: over 2 years ago